nus-cs2103-AY2021S1/ip/docs/README.md

 [T][✓] plan for date  (Priority: high)
 ```

-### Feature 7: Find tasks
+### Feature 7: Finding tasks
-Find tasks such that their description contains a given keyword: `find`
+Finds tasks such that their description contains a given keyword: `find`

 Format: `find [keyword]`